armondkuehn/passthrough.sh/README.md

 # passthrough.sh

-This script is a basic BASH script used to to pas through virtual functions to my running containers using pipework
+This script is a basic BASH script used to to passthrough virtual functions to my running containers using pipework